farski/awholenother.com/_posts/2022-11-27-aws-lambda-functions-in-rust-the-easy-way.md

 };
 ```

-Next, we'd create a SAM template (generally named `template.yml`), which includes the defintion of the Lambda function we want to deploy into AWS.
+Next, we’d create a SAM template (generally named `template.yml`), which includes the defintion of the Lambda function we want to deploy into AWS.

 ```yaml
 AWSTemplateFormatVersion: '2010-09-09'